samantoz/samantoz.github.io/_portfolio/portfolio3.md

 ---
-title: "3.
-Predicting Heart disease using regression analysis"
+title: "Project 3: Predicting Heart disease using regression analysis"
 excerpt: "This project is to do EDA on the data to get an understanding of the different features and how they are related to one another.
 We are trying to build a classification problem to answer our main question about the chances of having a heart disease."
 collection: portfolio
 ---